-According to the theory behind structured water, vortexing water charges it, allowing it to hold energy.
-This energy then may allegedly recharge the body and hydrate it more thoroughly than ordinary drinking water.
+According to the idea behind structured water, vortexing water charges it and allows it to hold energy.
+Allegedly, this energy then recharges the body and hydrates it more thoroughly than ordinary drinking water.

-There aren’t any high-quality human studies that support the many health claims made about structured water.
+There aren’t any high quality human studies that support the many health-related claims made about structured water.

 Some proponents cite a

-While these results are promising, the study was small and the results haven’t been replicated in humans.
-In addition, the water used in the study was provided by Korea Clean System Co., a company that sells structured water.
+While these results sound promising, the study was small and the results haven’t been replicated in humans.

 Plus, current scientific knowledge can counter most claims made about structured water.